In 2015, supporters helped Unicef UK raise a record £100.7 million for children in danger, according to our latest annual Trustees Report.

 - Emergency aid for children in 19 countries and regions

 - 24 million tetanus vaccines for mums and babies through our Pampers 1 pack = 1 vaccine campaign

 - 1 million sets of winter clothing for the children of Syria

 - 1,400 temporary schools for children affected by the earthquakes in Nepal

 - 90 per cent of maternity units are working towards our Baby Friendly standards

-- 65,000 people signed our petition to protect trafficked children.
+- 76,000 people signed our petition to protect children caught in wars and disasters.